 OCD can be treated with behaviour therapy, cognitive therapy, medications or any combination of the three.

 Epilepsy is the name for a range of brain conditions where a child has or is at risk of having repeated and unpredictable seizures because of abnormal electrical activity in the brain.

 The abnormal electrical activity in the brain causes odd sensations and abnormal movement or behaviour.
 These are called convulsions or seizures.
 When a child has a seizure, there’s usually a temporary period of unconsciousness, a body convulsion, unusual movements or staring spells.

-It can be hard to spot epilepsy in children with autism spectrum disorder (ASD) because some seizure symptoms can be similar to some ASD characteristics, like failing to respond to your name or doing repetitive, tic-like behaviour.
+It can be hard to spot epilepsy in autistic children because some seizure symptoms can be similar to some autism characteristics, like failing to respond to your name or doing repetitive, tic-like behaviours.

-How common are seizures and epilepsy in children with autism spectrum disorder?
+How common are seizures and epilepsy in autistic children?

-Epilepsy is quite common, and 20-30% of people with ASD also have epilepsy.
+Epilepsy is quite common, and 20-30% of autistic people also have epilepsy.
 Seizures are most common in children under five years and in teenagers.

-People with ASD and moderate to severe intellectual disability, people with ASD and other neurological conditions (for example, cerebral palsy), or children who show regression are more likely to develop epilepsy.
+Autistic people with moderate to severe intellectual disability, autistic people with other neurological conditions (for example, cerebral palsy), or children who show regression are more likely to develop epilepsy.

-There might also be a genetic relationship between seizures and ASD.
+There might also be a genetic relationship between seizures and autism.

 How are seizures and epilepsy treated?